yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

    ensures that the message has come from the node that we expect it to come from, and has not been captured and replayed from another network node in an attempt to impersonate another node

+Once decrypted, the payload contains one of the below second-level link protocol messages.

 The nonce (field 2) contains the one-time value required by `curve25519` to prevent secret key leakage and to add replay resistance to the payload.